SnootyMonkey/Falkland-CMS/README.md

 * **Administrator** - named users that can administer the configuration of the system and all items.
 * **User** - named users that can create, update, and delete all items in the system, but not administer the configuration of the system.
 * **The General Public** - everyone accessing the system anonymously with their web browser.

+## STATUS

+Falkland CMS is pre-alpha and not yet usable.
+A usable version is expected by the end of October 2013.

+## INSTALLATION

+## Quick Start - Heroku

+Falkland CMS is pre-alpha and not yet usable.
+A usable version is expected by the end of October 2013 and quick start instructions for Heroku will be available then.

+## Local Installation

+Most of Falkland's dependencies are internal, meaning Leiningen will handle getting them for you.
+There are a few exceptions:

+* [Java 7](http://www.oracle.com/technetwork/java/javase/downloads/index.html) - a Java 7 JRE is needed to run Clojure
+* [Leiningen](https://github.com/technomancy/leiningen) - Clojure's build and package management tool
+* [CouchDB](http://http://couchdb.apache.org/) - CouchDB is a schema-free, document-oriented database, ideally suited for a CMS
+* [elasticsearch](http://www.elasticsearch.org/) - elasticsearch is a schema-free, document-oriented search engine, ideally suited for CouchDB

+Falkland CMS is pre-alpha and not yet usable.
+A usable version is expected by the end of October 2013 and detailed instructions for local installation will be available then.

 ## DEVELOPMENT AND CONTRIBUTING